- What is the Venmo Email Scam?

 Once you get into the body of the message, you'll notice a number of grammatical errors, which isn't uncommon with these types of email scams.
 For example, in the second paragraph, you'll see:

 "In our efforts to protect all merchant transactions, We have now received payments for your item from our secure server.
 This is to ensure that the seller and buyer do their responsibility in every transaction we handle,this Venmo User Protection Policy methods have been taken due to fraudulent sellers."

-The "W" in "we" is capitalized in the middle of a sentence, and there is a space missing after "handle," before the next part of the sentence.
-Throughout the email, minor errors and inconsistencies such as these are good ways to tell that a message may be a scam.
+The "W" in "we" is capitalized in the middle of a sentence, and there is a space missing after "handle" before the next part of the sentence.
+Throughout the email, minor errors and inconsistencies like these are good ways to tell that a message may be a scam.

 3. The Customer Service Email Address

 At the bottom of the email, you'll have the option of choosing one of two provided customer service support emails.
 One ends in @email.com, while the other is @email.cz.
 Remember, any email coming from Venmo will end in @venmo.com.

 Regardless of where they come from, all emails will follow a simple format: username, at symbol (@), mail server, and the domain.
 If you drop the last part of the address into your internet browser, it should bring up the website in question to verify that it is a real server.
 For example, Email.com is not a found website.

 While email.cz is a real email server, it is commonly used for personal account creation and isn't used by established companies such as Venmo.

 These email scams are not new and will likely continue to exist for years to come.
 However, with the proper knowledge, it can become easier to identify when they are phishing emails.